-- A. The performance parameters to be achieved - B. Technical publications to be submitted - C. Build standard of the Air System and its store configuration - D. Certification norms to be followed - E. The test plans and procedures - F. List of deliverable documents to be submitted to CEMILAC

-G. Time schedules including time slot for certification activities

-H. List of sub-contractors
+- A. The performance parameters to be achieved - B. Technical publications to be submitted - C. Build standard of the Air System and its store configuration - D. Certification norms to be followed - E. The test plans and procedures - F. List of deliverable documents to be submitted to CEMILAC - G. Time schedules including time slot for certification activities - H. List of sub contractors

 After completing all design and testing activities, the contractor shall submit all applicable documents.
 CEMILAC verification and evaluation of the documents will happen within the agreed time allotted for certification.
-The contractor must be prepared to repeat some analysis or tests on demand from CEMILAC.
+In case the compliance to certain certification requirements is not established conclusively, the Main Contractor must be prepared to repeat some analysis or tests on direction from CEMILAC.
 Certification is complete only after CEMILAC is satisfied that all performance parameters and certification norms as per the contract have been met.

 d.
-If an Air System / Airborne Store is being developed for both Military and Civil purposes, in order to avoid duplication of certification activities, necessary MoU on airworthiness and certification aspects shall be signed between CEMILAC/DGAQA and the corresponding divisions of DGCA that look into design and QA aspects of airworthiness respectively.
+If an Air System / Airborne Store is being developed for both Military and Civil purposes, in order to avoid duplication of certification activities, necessary MoU on airworthiness and certification aspects shall be signed between CEMILAC / DGAQA and the corresponding divisions of DGCA that look into design and QA aspects of airworthiness respectively.